 Keller developed equipment and procedures enabling the safe installation of the drainage system from on top of a floating coke cap working platform.

 Suncor’s Pond 5 is approximately 1.6 km by 2.5 km in plan dimensions and 40 m deep.
 The pond is filled with fluid-like clay tailings with shear strengths typically less than 1 kPa and average water content of 114%.
-Mine regulators in Alberta required construction of a permanent cap on the pond and reclamation of the land.
-A solution was needed to dewater the fine tailings and increase their shear strength to allow for construction of the cap.
+Mine regulators in Alberta required the construction of a permanent cap on the pond and reclamation of the land.
+A solution was needed to dewater the fine tailings and increase their shear strength to allow for the construction of the cap.

 Keller safely and efficiently installed 6.2 million linear meters of wick drains from on top of the floating cover over the soft tailings.
 The wick drains produced between 0.5 to 1.5 million gallons of water per day, rapidly accelerating the shear strength increase in the tailings, which allowed for subsequent permanent capping of the pond.
-Keller utilized a proprietary data acquisition system to facilitate layout of the wicks, provide installation information, and produce as-built drawings.
+Keller utilized a proprietary data acquisition system to facilitate the layout of the wicks, provide installation information, and produce as-built drawings.